Drop your shader file

 shdr = createShader(vertSource, fragSource);

-#include "lygia/v1.0.0/math/decimation.glsl"
+#include "lygia/v1.0/math/decimation.glsl"

-#include "lygia/v1.1.0/math/decimation.glsl"
+#include "lygia/v1.2.1/math/decimation.glsl"

-How is it organized?
+How is LYGIA organized?

 The functions are divided into different categories:

+LYGIA is designed to be very granular (each file holds one function), multilanguage (each language have it's onw file extension) and flexible.
+Flexible how?
 There are some functions whose behavior can be changed using the #defines keyword before including it.
 For example, gaussian blurs are usually are done in two passes.
 By default, these are performed on their 1D version, but if you are interested in using a 2D kernel, all in the same pass, you will need to add the GAUSSIANBLUR_2D keyword this way:

 #define GAUSSIANBLUR_2D